dustyfresh/OpenCanary/README.md

 [Official Docker Hub](https://hub.docker.com/r/dustyfresh/opencanary/)

 OpenCanary is pretty awesome and can be deployed in a bunch of different ways.
-I figured that combining the power of OpenCanary and it's modules with Dockers cool networking functions.
-The default configuration for this image is running just a few services with the default PyLogger setup.
+I figured that combining the power of OpenCanary and it's modules with cool Docker networking functions would be interesting.
+The default configuration for this image is running just a few services with a basic PyLogger setup.

 ## Building the image
 ```